daskeyboard/daskeyboard-applet--birthday-reminder/README.md

 # Q Applet: Birthday Reminder

 Let us remember the dates, so you can celebrate.
-This applet will remind you the birthday date you don't want to forget.
+This applet will remind you the birthday dates you don't want to forget.

 [GitHub repository](https://github.com/daskeyboard/daskeyboard-applet--birthday-reminder)